 What do pumpkins, hams, avocados and apples have in common?
 Lots of people love to carve, cut, slice and eat them.
 As a hand surgeon working at TRIA Orthopedics, I see many arm and hand injuries caused by kitchen knives.
-There are some easy steps you can take to prevent these injuries from happening.
+Although these injuries can be severe, there are some simple steps you can take to prevent them from happening.

-Below, I’ll tell you the most common ways people cut themselves while using a knife, tips to chop and slice safely, and what to do in case an accident does happen in the kitchen.
+Below, I’ll tell you the basics of kitchen knife safety and the most common ways people cut themselves while using a knife.
+I’ll also share tips to chop and slice safely, and what to do in case an accident does happen in the kitchen.

 The most common kitchen accidents with knives (and how to prevent cuts in the kitchen)